7-Eleven

+7-Eleven, Inc. is an American convenience store chain, headquartered in Irving, Texas.
+It is a wholly owned subsidiary of Seven-Eleven Japan, which in turn is owned by the retail holdings company Seven & I Holdings.

-7-Eleven, Inc., stylized as 7-ELEVE, is a multinational chain of retail convenience stores, headquartered in Dallas, Texas.
-The chain was founded in 1927 as an ice house storefront in Dallas.
-It was named Tote'm Stores between 1928 and 1946.
-After 70% of the company was acquired by an affiliate Ito-Yokado in 1991, it was reorganized as a wholly owned subsidiary of Seven & I Holdings.
+The chain was founded in 1927 as the Southland Ice Company, operating an ice house storefront in Dallas.
+Then owned by Southland Corporation, the number of convenience stores expanded and were named Tote'm Stores between 1928 and 1946.
+Southland Corporation changed the stores' name to 7-Eleven in 1946, reflecting expanded hours of operation (7 am to 11 pm).

+Southland Corporation started franchising its stores in 1961; in 1973 Ito-Yokado, a Japanese supermarket chain, signed a franchisee agreement with Southland Corporation to develop 7-Eleven convenience stores in Japan.
+Operating the Japanese stores under Seven-Eleven Japan, Ito-Yokado acquired a 70% stake in Southland Corporation in 1991; as majority owner, it changed Southland Corporation's name to 7-Eleven, Inc. that same year, then expanded to 100% ownership in November 2005, making 7-Eleven, Inc. a wholly owned subsidiary of Seven-Eleven Japan.
+Ito-Yokado reorganized its collective businesses as a holding company in 2005, Seven & I Holdings, with 7-Eleven, Inc. wholly held by Seven-Eleven Japan.

-7-Eleven operates, franchises, and licenses 78,029 stores in 19 countries and territories as of November 2021.
-While operating under its namesake brand globally, within the United States it operates as 7-Eleven nationally, as Speedway nationally but mostly in the Midwest & East Coast, and as Stripes Convenience Stores within the South Central United States; both Speedway and Stripes operate alongside 7-Eleven's namesake stores in several markets.
-7-Eleven also operates A-Plus locations with the name licensed from owner and fellow Metroplex-based Energy Transfer Partners, though most of these stores have since been rebranded as standard 7-Eleven stores.
+7-Eleven operates, franchises and licenses roughly 85,000 stores in 20 countries and territories as of August 2024.
+Its stores operate under its namesake brand globally, including the United States, where it also operates as Speedway nationally but mostly in the Midwest and East Coast, and as Stripes Convenience Stores within the West South Central United States.
+Both Speedway and Stripes operate alongside 7-Eleven's namesake stores in several American markets.
+7-Eleven also operates A-Plus locations with the name licensed from owner and fellow Dallas–Fort Worth metroplex-based Energy Transfer Partners, though most of these stores have since been rebranded as standard 7-Eleven stores.

 Etymologies

 The company's first outlets were in Dallas, named "Tote'm Stores" because customers "toted" away their purchases.
 Some stores featured "native" totem poles in front of the store.
-In 1946, the chain's name was changed from "Tote'm" to "7-Eleven" to reflect the company's new, extended hours, 7:00 am to 11:00 pm, seven days per week.
-In November 1999, the corporate name of the US company was changed from "The Southland Corporation" to "7-Eleven Inc."
+In 1946, the chain's name was changed from "Tote'm" to "7-11" to reflect the company's new, extended hours, 7:00 a.m. to 11:00 p.m., seven days per week.
+In July 1999, the corporate name of the US company was changed from "The Southland Corporation" to "7-Eleven Inc."

-Following 7-Eleven's adoption of its current logo in 1968, a lowercase n was used in the logo because the first wife of John P. Thompson Sr., the company's president during the 1960s, thought the all-capitals version seemed a little aggressive.
-She suggested the change "to make the logo look more graceful."
+Since 1968, 7-Eleven's logos have included a lowercase n.
+The first wife of John P. Thompson Sr., the company's president during the 1960s, thought the all-capitals version seemed a little aggressive.
+She suggested the change "to make the logo look more graceful".